SPal-14/Chillflix/README.md

 # Chillflix
 Chillflix is a random movie site, similar sort of Netflix type!
-It's basically a frontend, but if executed on a local machine, may perform better!
-Checkout the website at: https://chiilfliiix.onrender.com
+It's basically a frontend, but if executed on a local machine, may perform better! ['Explore' button works well] Checkout the website at: https://chiilfliiix.onrender.com

 How it should appear on PC: